 The WHMCS application will suppress all non-critical warnings and notices and attempt to complete all requested actions in its default configuration.
-If an error condition is critical in nature and the continued execute of a requested action is either detrimental or not possible, then a friendly, styled error page will be shown and the event logged.
-This aligns with the behavior of most public-facing, production websites and is usually the optimal paradigm for your WHMCS deployment.
+If an error condition is critical in nature and the continued execution of a requested action is either detrimental or not possible, the system will display a friendly, styled error page and log the event.
+This aligns with the behavior of most public-facing, production websites and is usually optimal for your WHMCS deployment.

-However, environments and error conditions cannot be ubiquitously supported with a "one size fits all" approach.
-So, WHMCS provides several methods that enable you to define your error options in a way that best addresses your production and debugging needs.
+However, WHMCS can't support environments and error conditions with a "one size fits all" approach.
+Due to this, WHMCS provides several methods that enable you to define your error options in a way that best addresses your production and debugging needs.

-Prior to version 7.2.0 only the Display Errors and SQL Debug Mode options are available as documented in this article.
-Any error condition would result in a blank or partially loaded page, unless Display Errors was enabled which would render the undecorated error stacktrace when possible.
+Prior to version 7.2.0, only the Display Errors and SQL Debug Mode options are available as documented in this article.
+Any error condition would result in a blank or partially loaded page unless you enabled Display Errors.
+This would render the undecorated error stacktrace when possible.

 - 1 Customizing The Error Page